Jogopin/Jogopin/README.md

-I'm a Junior Full-Stack Developer, enthusiastic about expanding my skills and tackling challenging projects.
+👋 I'm a Junior Full-Stack Developer, enthusiastic about expanding my skills and tackling challenging projects.
 Take a look at my journey so far and the progress in my projects.
 If you're up for a chat or a project, I'm just a message away.
-Thanks for dropping in
+Thanks for dropping in.

 ### PROJECTS
 #### Moonlight